Turkey dismisses US warning over S-400 Russian missiles

 ANKARA, Turkey (AP) — Turkish President Recep Tayyip Erdogan has dismissed U.S. threats to cancel the sale of high-tech F-35 jets to Turkey, saying his country will move ahead with the purchase of Russian S-400 air-defense missiles.

-In an interview with Kanal 24 television late Wednesday, Erdogan also said Turkey could consider purchasing the more advanced S-500 system in the future.
+In an interview with Kanal 24 television late Wednesday, Erdogan also said Turkey could consider purchasing the more advanced Russian S-500 system in the future.

-The U.S. has issued a series of warnings to Turkey over its purchase of the S-400.
-The U.S. and other NATO allies say it isn’t compatible with allied systems and poses a security threat.
+This week, the top U.S. military commander for Europe, Gen. Curtis Scaparrotti, told the U.S. Congress that NATO member Turkey should reconsider its plan to buy the S-400 from Russia or forfeit other future American military aircraft and systems.
+He said Turkey’s use of the Russian surface-to-air missile defense system would be a threat to the F-35.

-The issue has aggravated already souring relations with Ankara, including tensions over Syria.
+It was the latest in a series of warnings the U.S. has made to Turkey over its plans to buy the S-400.
+The U.S. and other NATO allies have repeatedly complained about the purchase, saying it is not compatible with other allied systems and would represent a security threat.

 Most Read Nation & World Stories